 Honda Civic Type-R Mugen 2.2 review

+What is it?
 A development of the 2-litre Mugen Civic that arrived a couple of years back.
 It’s effectively a last hurrah for the K20 Type-R engine (decommissioned in 2010 thanks to European emissions regulation) and all the changes here have been confined to the engine bay.
 The bodywork and suspension remains the same as it did on the original Type-R Mugen (review here).
+Technical highlights?

 Manic.
 There’s no subtlety here, the motor has a rorty induction bark that becomes a scream above 6000rpm where the hot cam lobes come out to play.
 This is where you need to be to keep it on the boil, which means revving the thing to the redline.
 It rides 10mm lower than regular Type-R Civics and rolls on lightly grooved Yokohama Neovas, which means the ride is firm (but not uncompromisingly so) and you need to work up a bit of heat before they offer up the high grip levels you expect.
 When they do, it corners flat and hard.